EMERGENCY RESPONSE GUIDE

 Life-Threatening Medical Emergency

-(Examples: unconsciousness, inability to move, potential spinal injuries, broken bones, uncontrollable bleeding, heart attack, stroke, inability to breathe, etc.)
+If the Emergency Appears To Be Life-Threatening (Examples: unconsciousness, broken bones, uncontrollable bleeding, inability to breathe, etc.)

 Minor Medical Emergency

 Occasionally, accidents will occur wherein individuals, including the accident victim, will assume that no injury has occurred and that no medical attention is required.
-However, symptoms may become evident later, and an accident report should be filed as soon as possible with the UVU Police Department at 801-863-5555.
+However, symptoms may become evident later, and an accident report should be filed as soon as possible.

 If you smell natural gas, leave the area and evacuate all people from the area.
 Call Facilities at 801-863-8130.